 We do not yet know anything anout French artist F. Hunert.
 We do note an egraving he exhibited in 1900.
 It is of Alex and Elsa Grand.
 I'm not sure if he painted the actual portait.

-?éloïse Leloir painted "costumes de ville pour garçons et filles ?aquarellé" which show fashionable boys and girls clothing for affluent France families.
+Héloïse Leloir painted "costumes de ville pour garçons et filles aquarellé" which show fashionable boys and girls clothing for affluent France families.
 The portrait was painted in 1864.
+Aquarellé is a style of painting using thin, typically transparent, watercolors.

 Manet was a noted French painter and printmaker.
 In his career he made the transition from the realism to Impressionism.
 He establish new precedents in his choice of subjects, preferring contemporary events.
 He exhibited in 1863 at the Salon des Refusés, arousing the hostility of critics steeped in realism, but was aplauded by the young painters who were later to be many of the great Impressionists.
 Manet's body of work is quite small, but it included some masterpieces, one of which was "The Fifer"--a boy fifer.
 It was rejected by the Salon, but is today recognized as a great work.
 Shockingly Manet provided us with no background.